markpinero/amuse-vue-js-challenge/README.md

     - An age gate requiring the user to be older than 21
     - Category page with product cards, filters and sort options
     - Product page with add to cart button and related products
-- Open a Pull Request for the feature branch and request review from `bpleslie` Github user
+- Open a Pull Request for the feature branch and request review from `kenndavila-amuse` and `brandonalmeda` Github users

 A sample JSON API response payload is available in this repo for your reference.